deckhouse/deckhouse/modules/015-admission-policy-engine/docs/README.md

 **Note** that upgrading Deckhouse in a cluster to v1.55 does not automatically result in a default policy change.

-Default policies can be overridden either globally ([in the module settings](configuration.html#parameters-podsecuritystandards-defaultProfile)) or on a per-namespace basis (using the `security.deckhouse.io/pod-policy=<POLICY_NAME>` label for the corresponding namespace).
+Default policy can be overridden either globally ([in the module settings](configuration.html#parameters-podsecuritystandards-defaultPolicy)) or on a per-namespace basis (using the `security.deckhouse.io/pod-policy=<POLICY_NAME>` label for the corresponding namespace).

 Example of the command to set the `Restricted` policy for all Pods in the `my-namespace` Namespace.